nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have **Java 17 or above** installed in your Computer.
-   *  How To Install Java ([Windows](https://se-education.org/guides/tutorials/javaInstallationWindows.html) | [MacOS](https://se-education.org/guides/tutorials/javaInstallationMac.html) | [Linux](https://se-education.org/guides/tutorials/javaInstallationLinux.html))
+   *  How To Install Java 17 ([Windows](https://se-education.org/guides/tutorials/javaInstallationWindows.html) | [MacOS](https://se-education.org/guides/tutorials/javaInstallationMac.html) | [Linux](https://se-education.org/guides/tutorials/javaInstallationLinux.html))

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14b-1/tp/releases).
-   * Under the **Assets** of the latest version of SocialBook, you should find the latest downloadable `socialbook.jar` file
+   * From the link, under the **Assets** of the latest version of SocialBook, you should find the latest downloadable `.jar` file named `socialbook.jar`.

-3. Copy this file into the _folder_ you want to use for SocialBook.
+3. Copy the `socialbook.jar` file into a _folder_ you want to use to put SocialBook.
    * Ensure that this _folder_ is **empty**.

-4. Open a command terminal, `cd` into the folder you put the `.jar` file in.
+4. Open a command terminal, `cd` into the folder you put the `socialbook.jar` file in.
 After which enter `java -jar socialbook.jar` in the command terminal to run the application.
    * How To Open Command Terminal ([Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089) | [MacOS](https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) | [Linux](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal))
    * How To Change Directory (`cd`) To Folder ([Windows](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cd) | [MacOS](https://www.macworld.com/article/221277/command-line-navigating-files-folders-mac-terminal.html) | [Linux](https://phoenixnap.com/kb/linux-cd-command))